giuse88/seevcam/README.md

 Environments
 ---
 We define 4 enviroments, each has its own requirement file.
-- local: local development
-- staging:
-- production:
-- test and ci: we might need to add specific requirements file for test and continuous integration server(django-jenkins).
+Local, Staging, Production, (Test and CI, we might need to add specific requirements file for test and continuous integration server(django-jenkins)).

 Requirments are in the requirements/'environment_name'.txt file.
 To update the requirements file:
 ```sh